- Green burial less expensive, more environment-friendly

 DIFFERENT SHADES OF GREEN

 Green burial is described by the Green Burial Council as a way of caring for the dead with minimal environmental impact.
-It conserves of natural resources, reduces carbon emissions, protects worker health and restores and/or preserves the habitat.
+It conserves natural resources, reduces carbon emissions, protects worker health and restores and/or preserves the habitat.

 Just how green you want to go is up to you.
 Burial grounds come in various shades, according to Joe Sehee, executive director of the council.